sebastienlapierre/oio-docs/doc/install-guide/source/installation.rst

 This step may take a few minutes.
 Please be patient as it downloads and installs all necessary packages.
 Once completed, all services should be installed and running using OpenIO GridInit.
-A simple ``gridinit_cmd status`` on a node will confrm you that everything went well.
+You can verify that everything went well by performing ``gridinit_cmd status`` on every node.

     .. code-block:: console